xenify-io/litepaper/README.md

 <br>

-A batch represents a fixed number of tokens, either XEN or USDy, set aside for burning.
-This setup ensures a clear and consistent method for token burning, simplifying the process for users.
+Our ingenious burn fee calculation takes various factors into consideration: including the gas consumed by the burn function, the number of batches, and a discount factor based on the number of batches.
+This powerful combination serves as a compelling incentive for users to undertake larger burn operations.
+And the best part?
+The more batches a user burns, the greater the discount they will enjoy, with potential savings of up to 50% off for 10,000 batches.
+But what exactly is a batch?
+A batch represents a fixed number of tokens, either XEN or USDy, that have been set aside for burning.

-To initiate the burn function on Xenify, users must have at least the Number of Batches multiplied by a fixed number of tokens in their wallet, depending on the token type being burned.
-The burn fee is directed towards the rewards pool, benefiting XNF token holders based on their stake in XNF.
-The fee calculation is designed to provide a discount based on the volume of a specific token (XEN or USDy) a user burns, with the maximum discount being 50% for 10,000 batches.
+Here’s how it works: To initiate the burn function on Xenify, users must have a wallet balance that meets or exceeds the “Number of Batches” multiplied by a fixed number of tokens, depending on the token type being burned.
+The protocol calculates the Burn fee by multiplying the Gas Spent (GS) by a factor that depends on the Number of Batches (NB) and the constant (CS).
+The more batches a user burns, the greater the discount on the burn fee.
+This discount is represented by the term (1 - (NB x CS)).

-In summary, the burn fee calculation sets the fees a user incurs when they execute a burn operation on Xenify.
-The fee is determined by multiplying the gas spent on the operation by a factor that accounts for the number of batches being burned.
-This factor is computed by subtracting the product of the number of batches and 0.00005 from 1, which is then multiplied by the number of batches.

-This fee structure encourages users to perform larger burn operations by providing them with progressively lower fees as they increase the number of batches being burned.
-This approach encourages efficiency and incentivizes users to contribute to the platform, while simultaneously benefiting from reduced fees for larger transactions.
+By implementing this calculation, we ensure that users receive discounts in proportion to the volume of a specific token (XEN or USDy) they burn.
+Furthermore, we are proud to emphasise that 100% of the burn fees collected are directed toward XNF stakers.
+This approach not only encourages efficiency but also rewards our valuable contributors, establishing a mutually beneficial ecosystem.
+Plus, with the maximum discount set at an impressive 50% for 10,000 batches, the more users burn, the more they save!
+This exciting prospect not only offers substantial benefits for users but also generates enhanced rewards for XNF stakers.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ XNF Cycle Distribution

-The protocol establishes a balanced approach for the distribution of XNF tokens.
-It carefully considers two crucial aspects: the user's active participation in the token burn cycle, and the swap fees they've incurred during the cycle.
-Both elements are granted equal significance, each accounting for 50% of the total distribution.
-The user's contribution to the burn cycle is calculated using the following formula:
+Xenify adopts a balanced approach to reward distribution, placing equal emphasis on two essential components of the protocol: token burns and the swap fees.
+With both elements granted equal significance, each receives an equal allocation of the daily reward cycle distribution.
+For example, if the daily XNF cycle distribution is 20,000 XNF tokens, Xenify will divide the rewards, designating 10,000 XNF for burn contributions and 10,000 XNF for swap contributions.

+To ascertain each user's allocation of the daily distribution of XNF tokens, the protocol will perform a series of calculations.
+These calculations will be based on the swap and burn contributions made during the cycle.
+The protocol will consolidate these contributions to accurately compute the total XNF distribution for each user.
+This methodical approach ensures an equitable distribution, crediting both the user's active engagement in token burns and their contribution in terms of swap fees.

+The protocol calculates the burn contribution (BC) of a specific user in a cycle, based on the total XNF tokens distributed (TCD), the total number of batches burned by all users (TBB), and the number of batches burned by the specific user (UBB).
+Here's the formula explained in detail:

 <br>